 Course descriptions.
 Annually, the courses in the IEP are reviewed and revised and updates are posted online and in most cases, published in print form.
 With the exception of the IE seminars, the IEP coordinators are responsible for book orders and for uploading the course descriptions on the Aoyama Portal (see note later).
+The same class of students will take the three different IE classes together although they will have a different IE Core, IE Writing, and IE Active Listening teacher.
+The classes are linked by theme and some vocabulary and grammatical points are recycled from one class to another.
+Each student's grade is a combined score of the three different classes.

-Figure1: The IE Courses and themes at each level.
+Figure 1: The IE Courses and themes at each level.

 Each IE course builds on the work done at the previous level.
 Therefore, a teacher at each level of the program has certain expectations of the students who enter his or her class.
 This is particularly important for the tasks and objectives in IE Writing.
 But the same is true for IE Core and IE Active Listening classes.
-The following figure outlines the central tasks in IE Core classes in the program and this emphasis should be incorporated into your curriculum and your assessments of the students in your class.
+The following figure outlines the central tasks in IE Core classes in the program and this emphasis is to be reflected in each teacher's curriculum and final grade.

-Newspaper discussion (25%) 2 Book reports, oral and written forms (25%) Maintain a journal or blog (20%) IE II Poster presentation IE III Presentation, Interview, PSA or Commercial IE I & II: Interchange 2 grammar, skills (5%) IE I-II-III Intera (10%) actions 2 reading skills
+Newspaper discussion (25%) 2 Book reports, oral and written forms Maintain a journal or blog (20%) IE II Poster presentation 4.00400.011 (2070) (25%) IE III Presentation, Interview, PSA or Commercial IE I & II: Interchange 2 grammar, skills (5%) IE I-II-III Inter actions 2 reading skills